citp/privacy-policy-historical/g/ga/gam/gamerightnow.com.md

 How we use the information

 We have an internal notification system to communicate with under 13 players and do not send them emails.
 We do not retain any personal information beyond the time it is needed.
 We may use information to ensure that users are compliance with our terms.
-Over 13's may authorize and receive email notifications related to 9Funny services.
-9Funny Limited may disclose information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with 9Funny's property, visitors, or anyone else that could be harmed by such activities.
+Over 13's may authorize and receive email notifications related to Gamerightnow services.
+Gamerightnow Limited may disclose information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with Gamerightnow's property, visitors, or anyone else that could be harmed by such activities.

 We may sometimes use non-personally identifiable information that we collect to improve the design and content of our site, to personalize our visitors' experience or to offer products, programs, and services.
 We may also use this information in the aggregate to analyze site usage, as well as to offer products, programs, or services.

 Collection of Information and Third-Party Sites and Sponsors

 Our site may place a small file, called a cookie, on your hard drive to provide you with a better website.
 A cookie does not, in any way, give us access to your computer or to any personally identifiable information about you, other than the data you choose to share with us.
 It only helps us analyze web traffic or lets web applications respond to you as an individual.
 Our authorized third-party advertisers in the course of serving ads to you, may also place cookies on your browser or use tracking technology to collect information.
 You can choose not to accept cookies by modifying your browser settings.
-At any time, you may remove any cookie stored on your hard drive by deleting them in your browser s settings section.
+At any time, you may remove any cookie stored on your hard drive by deleting them in your browser's settings section.
 Google, one of our third-party advertisers, may add a DART cookie to determine targeted advertisements based on your preferences and your visit to our site and other sites on the internet.
-You can choose to opt out of Google s use of cookies by visiting the **Google ad and content network privacy policy.**
+You can choose to opt out of Google's use of cookies by visiting the Google ad and content network privacy policy.

 Information that is reasonably necessary

-9Funny does not require under 13's to disclose more information than is reasonably necessary to participate in the activity as a condition of participation.
+Gamerightnow does not require under 13's to disclose more information than is reasonably necessary to participate in the activity as a condition of participation.

 Security